Data and Privacy on Ares Games

 Channels

-Anyone on the channel may elect to report a channel conversation to the game admin in the case of harassment or abuse.
+The chat report command/button can be used to report a channel conversation to the game admin in the case of harassment or abuse.

 Private Messages